yaira2/Quick-Pad/docs/CONTRIBUTING.md

 ## Contributing to Quick Pad

 To get started, create a fork of the repository on GitHub.
 You will need to do that to make any changes since the Quick Pad repo is restricted to a few contributors of the app.
 If you decide to make a change you should always do it on the `develop` branch.
-Once your change is completed you can open a pull request which we will review and if we like it we will merge it in
+Once your change is completed you can open a pull request which we will review and if we like it we will merge it in.

 ### Related Documents
 * [Refactoring](../docs/REFACTOR.md)